Predicting the Oscillatory Regimes of Global Synchrony Induced by Secondary Clusters: Self-Consistent Theory of Secondary Synchronization

-where $G(b)$ is the transformed form of the density $g(\Omega)$ under the change of variables from $\Omega$ to $b$, i.e., $G(b)\,{\mathrm{d}}b = g(\Omega)\,{\mathrm{d}}\Omega$, and $b_P=b_S$ for the forward process or $b_P=b_L$ for the backward process.
+where $G(b)$ is the transformed form of the density $g(\Omega)$ under the change of variables from $\Omega$ to $b$, i.e., $G(b)\,{\mathrm{d}}b = g(\Omega)\,{\mathrm{d}}\Omega$.
+The theoretical framework of Ref.~\cite{gao2018self} is valid for general forms of $g(\Omega)$, including asymmetric distributions.
+In our analysis, we will use the numerically obtained $g(\Omega)$ resulting from the regular sampling.
+Here $b_P=b_S$ for the forward process or $b_P=b_L$ for the backward process.
 Separating the real and imaginary parts of Eq.~(\ref{eq:z_lock_drift}) yields the self-consistent equation for the global synchrony $R$, i.e., $R^{\lc}=\Re(Z^{\lc})$ (corresponding to the main-cluster synchrony $r_0$) and $R^{\dr}=\Re(Z^{\dr})$.
 To confirm the validity of this framework, we plot the theoretical result for $R$, which agrees with the simulation result as shown in Fig.~\ref{fig:sim_thr}(a).
 The phase diagram for the main-cluster synchrony $r_0$ is displayed in Fig.~\ref{fig:sim_thr}(b).
 The discrepancy of the phase boundary between the simulation and theory [$K_{\rm min}$ and $K_c$; see the caption in Fig.~\ref{fig:sim_thr}(b) and Fig.~\ref{fig:forward}(a)] is caused by the finite-size effect, and the similar deviations have already been reported in previous studies~\cite{olmi2014hysteretic, gao2018self}.

-We modify this formulation to focus on the synchrony $r_\p$ of the secondary cluster rather than on the global synchrony $R$.
-The main cluster and the secondary clockwise cluster rotate predominantly at the frequencies $\omega_\p$ and $2\omega_\p$, respectively, which allows us to neglect $\Omega$ and $\delta\Omega$ in the coefficient $b$ to leading order.
-Under this approximation,